Claude Sonnet 4.6 Is Here - Frontier AI for Agents, Code, and Production Workloads

 What Is Claude Sonnet 4.6?

 Claude Sonnet 4.6 sits in the sweet spot of Anthropic's model lineup.
-It's the latest evolution of the Sonnet tier - designed to deliver high capability at a price point and speed that makes sense for real workloads, not just benchmarks.
+It is the latest evolution of the Sonnet tier — designed to deliver high capability at a price point and speed that makes sense for real workloads, not just benchmarks.
 While Opus 4.6 (released February 5, 2026) targets the absolute ceiling of intelligence, Sonnet 4.6 is built for the work most teams actually need done: writing and reviewing code, powering AI agents, processing documents, and handling complex multi-step tasks reliably.

-What's New in Sonnet 4.6
+What's New

 Coding Performance

 Sonnet 4.6 brings meaningful improvements to code generation, review, and debugging.
-For developers using Claude as a pair programmer - whether through the API, Claude.ai, or Claude Code - this translates to more accurate first-pass outputs, better understanding of large codebases, and stronger reasoning about edge cases.
+For developers using Claude as a pair programmer — through the API, Claude.ai, or Claude Code — this translates to more accurate first-pass outputs, better understanding of large codebases, and stronger reasoning about edge cases.

 Agentic Capabilities